 Andy nodded to Nick and said to Ian.
 “So, we’re not playing tomorrow ‘cause Jim and Bill are away, right?”

 “They’re back on Wednesday,” Ian said.
-Jimmy was away at the cottage with his family, and his neighbour Bill was with him.
+Jimmy was away at the cottage with his family, and his neighbour Bill had accompanied him.

 Andy and Nick launched onto their pedals and Dave and Ian solemnly walked their bikes down their driveway to the house to prepare supper, watch music videos, and quite possibly, to investigate the inventory of their father’s bar in the rec-room.

-Nick looked at his friend, riding his bike in that way of his: that way that made you think he was all alone in the world, and that this was precisely the way it should be.
+Nick analyzed his friend, riding his bike in that way of his: that way that made you think he was all alone in the world, and that this was precisely the way it should be.
 His long, straw-coloured hair whipped in the wind as he pumped his bike toward home.
-Nick often thought Andy looked like Alex Lifeson from Rush or Rick Emmet from Triumph.
+Andy looked like Alex Lifeson from Rush or Rick Emmet from Triumph.
 His signature black-and-white concert shirt (Black Sabbath today) was wet from swimming in the river and it clung to his skinny but well-muscled frame.
 Three-striped track shorts and white high-tops with laces loose and the tongues hanging out were his summer uniform – invariably.
-Soon, when the weather cooled, they would be switched out for the winter uniform: baseball-style concert shirt, worn jeans, combat boots, and when necessary, either the jean jacket or the black leather one.
+Soon, when the weather cooled, they would be switched out for the winter uniform: the baseball-style concert shirt and high-tops would remain, but the gym shorts would be swapped out for worn jeans.
+When required by the Canadian winter, either a jean jacket or a black leather one would also be in play.
 And that was that.
 It never changed.
 It was a dated look for a teenager in 1984, and Andy took a lot of heat for it at school.
 But he didn’t care.

 Going into Grade 10, handsome, athletic, straight-A Nick, would in a few weeks be a debutante among junior high school nobility.
 In the company of his other friends, in their shaker-knit sweaters, acid-wash jeans, and popped-collar polo shirts, it was nearly impossible to avoid deriding Andy at school.
 But he did his best and it helped immensely that Andy never showed any sign of caring at all about what people thought of how he dressed.